Comment on page

 Canvas does not use Bubble's native 'send email' action for sending emails from your application.
-Instead we have integrated with Sendgrid to send transactional emails using a beautiful HTML template.
+Instead we have integrated with Sendgrid and Postmark to send transactional emails using a beautiful HTML template.

-There are several key benefits to using Sendgrid:
+There are several key benefits to using SendGrid or Postmark:

 To use this template you will need to take some steps to set up the integration with SendGrid.